marektichy/trits-core/README.md

 ### Playing the game

 You play the game by throwing your coins into it (i.e. sending the IOTA transaction with the same nominal value to the game address).
-The game runs **until** the difference between the sides with the lowest and highest number of coins reaches exactly **3** (three) coins**.**
+The game runs **until** the difference between the sides with the lowest and highest number of coins reaches exactly **3** (three) coins.

 ### Finishing the game